-Gallery hours are 9 a.m. until 5 p.m.
-Monday through Friday and Sundays from 9 a.m. until 1 p.m. during our weekly farmer’s market.
+- Please note the Alliance for the Arts’ updated gallery and administrative office hours are Tuesday through Friday from 9 a.m. until 5 p.m. and Saturdays from 9 a.m. until 1 p.m.

 Admission to our galleries is free all day, every day.
 Help keep it that way!
 Your membership or donation enables us to present amazing exhibitions and engaging programs that make the Alliance an artistic, creative treasure.